alionapermes/vimsouls/README.md

 Before building make sure that you have installed [conan](https://conan.io/)

-Any OS:
-`pip install conan`

 Arch/Manjaro Linux:
 `yay -S conan`

+Any other OS:
+`pip install conan`

 Base needed actions to build the game